Intellectual reformers have been much maligned in American history because of their solitude.

 The direction of his literary career soon turned toward addressing issues of the working class after working as a journalist and satirist for several papers in the East, as well as publishing serials in The New York Times.

 One of these serials would be published as The Jungle and not only earn him notoreity but also acted as a means toward a political end: Theodore Roosevelt would push for food safety legislation after the filth of the stockyards were described in Sinclair's work.
+Despite this early success, Sinclair hardly achieved the sustained level of national attention that The Jungle had brought.

 He became associated with the Socialist party in 1904 and his writing reflected disillusionment with capitalism in America.